 Frontier Airlines Flight Attendants Settle Discrimination Lawsuit Against the Carrier

-Among other changes to its policies as a result of the settlement, Frontier will allow flight attendants to use “wearable breast pumps” during flights and provide lactation facilities at airports on the ground.
+Among other changes to its policies due to the settlement, Frontier will allow flight attendants to use “wearable breast pumps” during flights and provide lactation facilities at airports on the ground.
 Also, as part of the settlement, Frontier agreed to publicly acknowledge the importance of accommodating pregnant and lactating employees and make clear that pregnancy-related absences will not be subject to disciplinary action.
 Even though these statements should seem obvious, it is clear that Frontier was in a difficult position with accommodating pregnant employees but handled the situation very poorly.
-In the past, the plaintiff flight attendants alleged they were indeed disciplined for taking pregnancy and lactation-related leave and were subjected to disparate treatment from male and non-pregnant or lactating female employees.
+In the past, the plaintiff flight attendants alleged they were disciplined for taking pregnancy and lactation-related leave.
+They were treated differently from male and non-pregnant or lactating female employees.

 According to recently published EEOC charge statistics, 2,261 pregnancy-related sex discrimination claims were filed in fiscal 2021, making this a hot area for litigation.
 Of those charges, 13.6% (307) were resolved in the settlement, with $14 million recovered by the EEOC on behalf of pregnancy-discrimination plaintiffs.
 Of course, those figures do not consider the high number of private lawsuits, such as the Frontier case, which comprise the bulk of discrimination litigation.
 As you can see, pregnancy discrimination is destructive to the work lives of those it impacts and lucrative for plaintiffs’ attorneys looking for the next high-profile case.